 said the pastor must be the husband of one wife, he meant that he must not

-pastor is something that developed on a social end of church politics and
+pastor is an idea that developed on the social end of church politics and is

-has no place in our doctrines.
+located nowhere in the Bible.
 Paul, the person who wrote this, was not

 interpretation of gifted single people being ineligible to minister in God's

-church has hindered the progression of the truth, squandered the gifts and oppressed God’s
+church has hindered the progression of the truth, squandered their gifts and oppressed God’s

 people.
-Another negative outcome of this heresy, it has pressured single
+Another negative outcome of this heresy is that it has pressured single

 people to get married when God may have wanted some of them to remain